tiktok/sparo/apps/website/docs/pages/guide/sparo_profiles.md

 /apps/my-app/_/
 ```

 To simplify management, the `git sparse-checkout` command line provides convenient ways to add/remove patterns from this file.
-However, in a large monorepo with hundreds of projects, managing these globs can be confusing and error-prone.
+However, in a large monorepo with hundreds of projects, managing these globs would nonetheless be confusing and error-prone.

-Sparo's approach is to generate the `.git/info/sparse-checkout` configuration from config files called profiles.
-This provides many benefits:
+Sparo makes life easier by generating the `.git/info/sparse-checkout` configuration automatically from config files called **profiles.**  This offers many benefits:

-- Profiles are specified using [project selectors](https://rushjs.io/pages/developer/selecting_subsets/#--to), for example: _"Give me **app1**, **app2**, and all the projects needed to build them."_ This is more concise and maintainable than specifying globs.
+- Sparo profiles are defined using [project selectors](https://rushjs.io/pages/developer/selecting_subsets/#--to), for example: _"Give me **app1**, **app2**, and all the projects needed to build them."_ This is more concise and maintainable than specifying globs.

 - Profiles are stored in a config file and committed to Git.
 This makes it easy to share them with your teammates.

 - Profiles are automatically updated when switching between branches, which ensures deterministic results.
 For example, when checking out a very old branch, you want the old profile definition, not today's version of it.

-- You combine multiple profiles at the same time (`sparo checkout --profile team1 --profile team2`), which produces the union of their subsets.
+- You can combine multiple profiles together (`sparo checkout --profile team1 --profile team2`), which selects the union of their projects.
 This is useful for example when modifying a library project that is consumed by projects belonging to several other teams.
-You could instead use a selector `--from the-library` of course, but it's likely those other teams have included other relevant projects in their profiles.
+You could check out their projects using `--from the-library` of course, but it's likely those other teams will have included other relevant projects in their profiles.

 - Sparo avoids common mistakes by imposing additional restrictions beyond `git sparse-checkout`.
+This avoids mistakes such as trying to switch to a profile that is missing a project folder containing files that are locally modified.
+It is better for users to stash or commit such modifications first.

 ## Best practices for profiles